Continually Evolving Skill Knowledge in Vision Language Action Model: Method

 \subsection{Knowledge Space Learning via Self-Evolution}

-This section presents the co-evolution of the knowledge space with Stellar VLA during CIL, resulting in two variants: T-Stellar and TS-Stellar, based on task-centric and task–skill hierarchical knowledge spaces respectively.

-Following~\cref{sec:dp}, we consider the dependency chain from sensor observations through latent representations to the knowledge space.
-To finally get stable knowledge features, a hierarchical variational inference is performed: task-centric latent representations are inferred via VAE~\cite{kingma2013auto} from vision-language data for new task learning, and task knowledge is inferred from them through DP-base models to manage old and new task information. \\ \textbf{Task-Centric Representation Learning. } To obtain semantically rich task-centric representations $z_j$ for task $j$, we employ a VAE that reconstructs vision–language inputs.
-Unlike standard VAE that learn latents from a predefined Gaussian prior, $z_j$ is constrained to aggregate within the task-relevant knowledge space as shown in~\cref{fig:arch}, thus reducing forgetting of past experiences.
-Specifically, the model is trained by minimizing the reconstruction loss $L_{recon}$ and KL divergence $L_{kl}$, with task-specific adaptations for knowledge-space alignment.
+This section presents a unified learning framework where task-centric representations and Dirichlet-Process-based knowledge space co-evolve during continual imitation learning, as summarized in Algorithm~\ref{pse}.
+Following Section~\ref{sec:dp}, we consider the dependency chain from observations $(\boldsymbol{l},\boldsymbol{o})$ through latent representations $z$ to the knowledge space $\Theta$.
+To finally get stable knowledge features, a hierarchical variational inference is performed: task-centric latent representations are inferred via VAE~\cite{kingma2013auto} for new task learning, and task knowledge is inferred from them through Dirichlet-Process-based models to manage old and new task information.
+This process gives rise to two variants, T-Stellar and TS-Stellar, corresponding to task-centric and task-skill hierarchical knowledge spaces.